Galaco/kero/README.md

 ## Building

 ### Prerequisites
 This project is tested against Go 1.14+, although will probably build on Go 1.12 or later.
+CGo is required for Imgui and Bullet.
 To compile with the physics module, `Bullet` is required;
 * On Mac OS it can be installed with `brew install bullet`.
 * See Bullet documentation for other platforms